armenbalikyan/hexometr/README.md

 # Hexometr web-page
- Made with React.js and antd library.
+ Made with React.js,gatsby and antd library.
+Link for host in gatsby cloud -  https://hexometrmain91677.gatsbyjs.io/